kkestell/blink-comparator/README.md

 ### Logs

-To view the logs for the service and timer, run the following commands:
+View the logs for the service and timer:

 ```console
 $ journalctl --user-unit bc.timer